-Here is a curated, regularly updated list of resources that I find to be informative, relevant, and trustworthy.
+Here is a curated, regularly updated list of resources found to be informative, relevant, and trustworthy.
 Please keep in mind that this list is not intended to be exhaustive and instead aims to focus on a limited, high quality set of resources that a new, inexperienced tea drinker can safely rely on.

-Friends/farmers/vendors that I trust and buy tea from (29)
+Friends/farmers/vendors that Raphaël trusts and buy tea from (29)

-In order to increase awareness, help others to make conscious purchasing decisions (while protecting the environment and their health) and experience the natural essence of the teas they buy, I took the liberty to mark all the entries in this category with the following keys:
+In order to increase awareness, help others to make conscious purchasing decisions (while protecting the environment and their health) and experience the natural essence of the teas they buy, the entries in this category have been marked with the following keys:

 ● Organic: Offers teas grown using or not certain allowed synthetic chemical fertilizers and pest control solutions based on specific standards and regulations set by the organic agriculture industry and their respective labels (USDA Organic, Ecocert, JAS, etc).
 Many of those labels are still criticized and seen as misleading as they still allow the use of some non-organic inputs in specific cases (in small amounts that are deemed safe).
 Teas that are grown this way but are not officially certified (mainly because of economic reasons) or that have been grown using sporadically a minimal amount of those fertilizers and solutions also fall into this category.